The Inspiring Story of the Architect “Zaha Hadid”

 • Bridge Pavilion, Zaragoza, Spain

+I see her as “imagination and inspiration doesn’t have any boundaries”.
 What do you guys like about her?
-Tell me in the comment section.
+Tell me in the comment below.

 Raju Kumar (Asst.
 Architect)